xtuc/unmarshaller/README.md

 ### Unmarshaller

-Just an object which represent your configuration.
+Just an object which represents your configuration.

 ### Builder